Celebrate Earth Day on Friday!

 by Jim Arnosky

-Earth Day is being celebrated on Sunday April 22 this year and in schools across the country, children are ever more aware through education programs of the delicate balance of the interdependent ecosystem that we humans share with plant and animal life on planet Earth.
+Earth Day is being celebrated on Friday April 22, 2022 this year, and in schools across the country, children are ever more aware, through education programs, of the delicate balance of the interdependent ecosystem that we humans share with plant and animal life on planet Earth.
 In ways large and small we impact it for good or ill on a daily basis.
-And these facts are at the heart of this thoughtful, thoroughly delightful Earth Day read by Jim Arnosky.
+And these facts are at the heart of this thoughtful and thoroughly delightful Earth Day read by Jim Arnosky.

 Jim Arnosky is a self-taught artist and naturalist who has illustrated over 90 nature books for children.
 His Slow Down for Manatees was included on the Smithsonian’s 2010 Notable Books for Children list and the 2011 Science Trade Books For Students K-12 reading List.